senaisounds/Openslot/PRIVACY_POLICY.md

 - Apple Pay (Payment Processing)

 Each of these services has their own privacy policies governing how they handle your data.

+## Information Sharing

+We never sell your personal information to third parties.
+We may share information:
+- With venues when you sign up for events (name, performer type, contact info)
+- With trusted service providers who help us operate the app
+- When required by law or to protect our rights and safety

 ## Your Rights